deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

 * Blitting outside the screen is buggy (e.g with negative surface coordinates).
 The result is clipped, but does not look right.

+* There are different hardware variants of the Unichrome chips.
+Since the revision number can only be read by superuser processes, a utility 'find_revision.sh' is provided.
+The value it reports should be used in /etc/directfbrc in a line of the form 'unichrome-revision=xx'.

+  Symptoms of an incorrect revision number are corrupt images on the video overlay layer or incorrect colors when using YUY2 or YV12 pixel formats.